Pharmacy Residency Program

 2017 – 2021: Clinical Pharmacy Specialist, PACT, Hershel “Woody” Williams VA Medical Center, Huntington, WV

-Clinical Practice Interests: Internal medicine, cardiology, diabetes, teaching/precepting
+Clinical Practice Interests: Chronic disease state management, cardiology, diabetes, academia, teaching/precepting

-Hobbies: Spending time with family and friends, outdoor activities, trying new places to eat, traveling and being active
+Hobbies: Spending time with family and friends, outdoors activities, cooking, traveling, and being active

 Education